Azure/Azure-Sentinel/Tools/Sentinel-All-In-One/README.md

 It takes around **10 minutes** to deploy if enabling analytics rules is selected.
 If enabling analytics rules is not needed, it will complete in around 2 minutes.

+## Prerequisites

+- Azure Subscription
+- Azure user account with enough permissions to enable the required connectors.
+See table below for additional permissions.
+Write permissions to the workspace are **always** needed.
+- Some data connectors require the relevant licence in order to be enabled.
+See table at the end of this page for details.

+## Deployment

 There are two versions of Microsoft Sentinel All-in-One:

 | All-In-One version                                 | Deploy       | Comments |